Photo via Pixabay

 While it may stop a few who are acting on impulse, it’s unlikely to stop the vast majority.
 A lot of suicides are planned.
 They’re planned well in advance, and people can wait a couple of days for a gun to finish their plan.

 Even if they couldn’t, all this will do is push them to use some other form of suicide.
 You can’t legislate away a mental health issue, but that’s what Vermont lawmakers appear to be trying to do.
 It won’t work.

 Meanwhile, people who suddenly find themselves in need of a gun due to a stalker or some other threat may well die while waiting those 48 hours.

 I get that people want to prevent suicides.
-But I’d much rather they focus on helping those people so they don’t feel suicide is the only solution to their problems rather than trying to create legislation that negatively impacts the rest of society in a detrimental way.
+But I rather they focus on helping those people, so they don’t feel suicide is the only solution to their problems rather than trying to create legislation that negatively impacts the rest of society detrimentally.
 That’s precisely what Vermont is doing and these pro-gun activists know it.

 Once again, anti-gun nimrods are looking to blame the tool, not the tool using it.
 Such is par for the course with lawmakers up that way these days.